Spencer Torkelson Player Props: Tigers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in the league.

-- The Angels have the 21st-ranked team ERA across all league pitching staffs (4.48).
+- The Angels have the 20th-ranked team ERA among all league pitching staffs (4.48).

-- In his last appearance on Wednesday, July 19 against the New York Yankees, the lefty tossed 7 1/3 innings, allowing one earned run while surrendering two hits.
+- In his most recent appearance -- in relief on Saturday -- the right-hander threw 6 1/3 innings against the Pittsburgh Pirates, allowing five earned runs while surrendering six hits.

-- The 26-year-old has put up an ERA of 4.26, with 7.5 strikeouts per nine innings, in 17 games this season.
-Opponents have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.